BAMBA!

 Burns (Unknown)

-Blom is rare.
-A balance of the industrial and organic, at times, as she spins, Blom seems not to belong here.
+Bamba! is rare.
+A balance of the industrial and organic, at times, as it spins, Bamba! seems not to belong here.
 By here, I mean on earth.
-She is other.
+In some ways, it doesn't belong here.
+In this divided world, Bamba! has arrived.
+Bamba! calls us to hold each other.
+Bambanani!!.
+Bamba! is other.
 From another place.
 Other worldly.
-Blom is an exercise in acceptance.
+Bamba! is an exercise in acceptance.
 In expectation.
 In imperfection.
 In boundaries.
 In texture.
+In difference.
+In unity.
 In madness.
-Blom taught me balance in the most brutal way.
-She was the hardest mistress.
+Bamba! taught me balance in the most brutal way.
+Bamba! was the hardest master.
 Hard as nails.
 Hard as forget steel, velvet to the touch.
-Blom taught me to bend, to breathe.
 Blom taught me to listen.

 I have walked alone for dusty miles,